flgonz/poc-cypress-idapi/README.md

-# poc-cypress-idapi
+# POC-API-Identity-Cypress
-POC for Identity API testing
+POC to use Cypress for backend Identity API tests